A R T E M I S C H R Y S O S T O M I D O U

-In 2012-2013 she codirected with a molecular immunologist
+In 2012-2013 she co-directed with a molecular immunologist

-an educational program in Aberdeen, Scotland and Nicosia, Cyprus.
+an educational program in Scotland and Cyprus.

-the plays The flesh has its own spirit, about lust presented in an old Greek tanner,
+the plays The flesh has its own spirit, a work about lust

 Words like Oedipus I, The cost of life

 about male power and the desperate need for intimacy.

-Her work is moving through different languages and genres,
+Moving through different languages and genres

-using the observation as a study of phenomena and beyond.
+she uses the observation as a study of phenomena and beyond.

 She deals with accurate wording and reactions

 aesthetics are an ethical statement which manifests our presence.

-working with terms of minimalism, precision, grief and tenderness,
+working with terms of reality and absurdity,